lucastaniolo/hurry_plants/README.md

 <a name="1"></a>
 ## 1. Asset Naming Conventions

 Naming conventions should be treated as law.
 A project that conforms to a naming convention is able to have its assets managed, searched, and maintained with ease.
-Also, As of Unity 2019.3, asset's preview thumbnails have refresh and display issues, so having a style guide helps distinguishing assets when the preview won't help you.
+Also, as of Unity 2019.3, asset's preview thumbnails have refresh and display issues, so having a style guide helps distinguishing assets when the preview won't help you.

 Most assets are sufixed with sufixes being generally an acronym of the asset type preceded by underscores.
 That way, assets with similar names or variations and all its related content(materials, textures, etc) can stay close to each other inside the project directory folders.